matthew-dong-dev/personal-website/recruiter.md

 **Undergraduate Research Fellow**

-- Applied and received a $6,000 university grant to conduct a self-directed research project under the guidance of a faculty mentor.
+- Received $6,000 grant to conduct a self-directed research project under the guidance of a faculty mentor.
+Submitted work for publication and presented accepted work at a research conference.